DragonBuilder/memcached-go/README.md

 - Package `cmd/with_msgpack_advanced/main.go` uses `encoding/json` to unmarshall map values to concrete structs.

 - Package `cmd/with_json/main.go` uses `encoding/json` to both encode and decode values saved to memcached.
 Can be used with primitve types and concrete structs.

+### Note
+1. Problem with encoding and decoding `error` types.
+Refer https://stackoverflow.com/questions/44989924/golang-error-types-are-empty-when-encoded-to-json
+    1. Will need to encode the actual error string and then when decoding will need to have a way to recognise the string is error and convert to error from there.